Michigan Marching Band: 1990–2019

 In 2013, Dr. John Pasquale became Director of the MMB.
 He replaced Dr. Scott Boerma, who announced his resignation as director following the 2013 Outback Bowl to take the position of Director of Bands at his alma mater, Western Michigan University.
 Dr. Andrea Brown was hired as the band's Associate Director, becoming the first female Associate Director at the University of Michigan.
 In 2015, the band collaborated with conductor Alan Gilbert and the brass section of the New York Philharmonic for a halftime performance consisting of 1,000 performers.
+In 2018, Dr. Richard Frey was hired as the band's Associate Director.

-2020 - Present
+2020–present

-The Michigan Marching Band announced an entirely virtual season for the 2020-2021 academic year in response to the Coronavirus (COVID-19) pandemic.
+The Michigan Marching Band announced an entirely virtual season for the 2020–2021 academic year in response to the coronavirus pandemic.

-On September 11, 2021, for the 20th anniversary of the September 11 terrorist attacks on the United States, the Michigan Marching Band performed a tribute showed entitled "We Remember," in conjunction with Durant Design.
+On September 11, 2021, for the 20th anniversary of the September 11 terrorist attacks on the United States, the Michigan Marching Band performed a tribute show entitled "We Remember", in conjunction with Durant Design.
 The show featured selections from John Williams' Summon the Heroes; West Side Story's Mambo; Billy Joel's New York State of Mind; Jay-Z and Alicia Keys' Empire State of Mind; Hamilton's Who Lives, Who Dies, Who Tells Your Story; Woody Guthrie's This Land is Your Land; and John Philip Sousa's Stars & Stripes Forever.